-Without further aDO, here’s your Art Do weekend.
+Without further aDO, here’s everything you can expect at Art Do.

 Art Do Party